huggingface/transformers/docs/source/en/autoclass_tutorial.md

     <figcaption class="mt-2 text-center text-sm text-gray-500">A Swin backbone with multiple stages for outputting a feature map.</figcaption>
 </div>

 The [`AutoBackbone`] lets you use pretrained models as backbones to get feature maps from different stages of the backbone.
-You should specify one of the following parameters in [`~AutoBackbone.from_pretrained`]:
+You should specify one of the following parameters in [`~PretrainedConfig.from_pretrained`]:

 * `out_indices` is the index of the layer you'd like to get the feature map from
 * `out_features` is the name of the layer you'd like to get the feature map from